spiceai/docs/spiceaidocs/docs/reference/sql/task_history.md

 sidebar_position: 2
 ---

 The Spice runtime stores information about completed tasks in the `spice.runtime.task_history` table.
 Each task represents a single unit of execution within the runtime, such as a SQL query or an AI chat completion, and is represented by a unique span.

-Spans enable hierarchical tracing of tasks, allowing them to be grouped under a parent span, which provides a clear view of task dependencies and the overall execution flow.
+A span is a unit of trace data that encapsulates the details of a task's execution, including its duration, inputs, and outputs.
+Spans enable hierarchical tracing by allowing tasks to be grouped under a parent span, which provides a view of task dependencies and the overall execution flow.

 To learn more about task history configuration read [task_history](/reference/task_history).